puritanviitm/CKAD/ConfigMap and Secret.md

 ```
 Enter the pod and check if the variable has been passed correctly or not
 ```
-kubectl exec -it env-pod -- sh
+kubectl exec -it web-pod -- sh
 ```
 ```
 echo $db_user